+The financial statements of the Fund have been prepared in accordance with IFRS Accounting Standards.
+IFRS Accounting Standards comprise the following authoritative literature:

+- IFRS Accounting Standards

+- AS Standards

+- Interpretations developed by the IFRS Interpretations Committee (IFRIC Interpretations) or its predecessor body, the Standing Interpretations Committee (SIC Interpretations).

-These financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS Interpretations Committee (IFRS IC) applicable to companies reporting under IFRS.
-The financial statements comply with IFRS as issued by the International Accounting Standards Board (IASB).
-These financial statements are prepared under the historical cost convention as modified by the revaluation of financial assets at fair value.
+These financial statements are prepared under the historical cost convention as modified by the revaluation of financial assets at fair value